-If you’re thinking about selling your home, you may feel overwhelmed about the process that lies ahead.
+If you’re thinking about selling your home in Mesa, AZ, you may feel overwhelmed about the process that lies ahead.
 This is especially true if you’re a first time home seller.
 It can be difficult to be certain that you’re making the right choices along the way, but fortunately, the information in our first time home seller guide may prove helpful.

 Take a look at the following first time home seller tips to help you plan your home sale as appropriately as possible.